Industry Skills Boards

 Te Whakawhitiwhiti Kōrero mō te kapinga o ngā Poari Pūkenga Ahumahi

-This page explains the establishment of new Industry Skills Boards (ISBs), how to apply to become a board member, and the role of Establishment Advisory Groups in preparing for the ISBs’ launch in January 2026.
+This page explains the establishment of new Industry Skills Boards (ISBs), how to apply to become a board member, who is on the Establishment Advisory Groups, and their role in preparing for the ISBs’ launch in January 2026.

-This page explains the establishment of new Industry Skills Boards (ISBs), how to apply to become a board member, and the role of Establishment Advisory Groups in preparing for the ISBs’ launch in January 2026.
+This page explains the establishment of new Industry Skills Boards (ISBs), how to apply to become a board member, who is on the Establishment Advisory Groups, and their role in preparing for the ISBs’ launch in January 2026.

 On this page: